-Students should consult college counselors when preparing his/her programs.
-Required courses are listed under each vocational and liberal arts major in the Programs and Courses section of this catalog.
+Students should consult college counselors when preparing their programs.
+Required courses are listed under each vocational and liberal arts major and Programs and Courses sections of this catalog.
 Certain state university and college requirements are listed in the section Transfer Information to aid students who wish to develop a tentative program before meeting with a counselor.
 Continuing students should consult a counselor as soon as possible for assistance in preparing a program of classes.
-Students may not enroll in classes which have conflicting or "overlapping" scheduled meeting times.
+Students may not enroll in classes which have conflicting or overlapping scheduled meeting times.